 An opportunity to minister to lively and growing villages with already committed and responsive congregations in both parishes.

-The support of two active and full PCCs and two churchwardens in each parish.
+The friendly support of two active and full PCCs with churchwardens in each parish.

-The support of three retired clergy, one Reader and one Lay Elder.
+The assistance of three retired clergy, one Reader and one Lay Elder.

-Two fine churches adequately endowed with sustainable fabric

-funds and both in good order.
+Two fine churches adequately endowed with fabric funds and both in good order.